w-xuefeng/vue-apicloud-quickstart/README.md

 ## Usage

-- Install，run the following command
+- This project is based on [w-xuefeng/vue-cli-plugin-apicloud](https://github.com/w-xuefeng/vue-cli-plugin-apicloud), run the following command to install

   ```shell
   $ vue add @w-xuefeng/apicloud